 Hair loss in both men and women can rob even the strongest, most confident people of their sense of dignity and self-worth.
 But not all hair loss is the same.
 As such, if you’re dealing with any type of it, you want to talk to medical professionals who are experts in diagnosing and treating different types of thinning hair.

 For those suffering from alopecia areata, West Dermatology in Arizona, Nevada, and California has the expert staff you can trust to treat your particular condition.
 With multiple locations throughout the southwestern United States, including Hillcrest, Yuma, Newport Beach, and more, West Dermatology has been serving families like yours for over 60 years.
-Contact us today through our online contact form or by calling 888-554-8740 for a consultation or inquiry about your hair loss and possible ways to treat or manage it through advanced dermatology treatments.
+Contact us today to learn about possible ways to treat or manage hair loss through our advanced dermatology treatments.

 Alopecia Areata – A Different Type of Hair Loss